ufsccosmos/PSFGAN-GaMPEN/README.md

 ### Introduction
 This guide will allow readers to apply our trained models of `PSFGAN-GaMPEN` on real AGNs in the HSC Wide Survey for an estimation of host galaxy magnitude/flux, effective radius and bulge-to-total flux ratio.

-As illustrated in the paper, in each of the following five redshift bins, we trained an individual model of `PSFGAN` and an individual model of `GaMorNet`:
+As illustrated in the paper, in each of the following five redshift bins, we trained an individual model of `PSFGAN` and an individual model of `GaMPEN`:
 ```bash
 Low redshift bin (0 < z < 0.25)
     └── PSFGAN for g-band